-- (3) ADOPTION AND EFFECT OF STANDARDS AND GUIDELINES .-- - (c) With respect to a rate filing under s.
-627.062, an insurer must may employ and may not modify or adjust actuarial methods, principles, standards, models, or output ranges found by the commission to be accurate or reliable in determining to determine hurricane loss factors for use in a rate filing and in determining probable maximum loss levels for reinsurance costs included in a rate filing under s.
-627.062; except as provided in s.
-627.062(2)(b)12., the use of any other model is reasonable if the insurer provides justification that establishes by a preponderance of the evidence that such use is reasonable and consistent with actuarial standards of practice.
+- (1) LEGISLATIVE FINDINGS AND INTENT. -- - (c) It is the intent of the Legislature to create the Florida Commission on Hurricane Loss Projection Methodology as a panel of experts to provide the most actuarially sophisticated guidelines and standards for projection of hurricane losses possible, given the current state of actuarial science.
+It is the further intent of the Legislature that such standards and guidelines must be used by the State Board of Administration in developing reimbursement premium rates for the Florida Hurricane Catastrophe Fund, and, subject to paragraph (3)(c), must may be used by insurers in rate filings under s.
+627.062 unless the way in which such standards and guidelines were applied by the insurer was erroneous, as shown by a preponderance of the evidence. - (3) ADOPTION AND EFFECT OF STANDARDS AND GUIDELINES.-- - (c) With respect to a rate filing under s.
+627.062, an insurer must may employ and may not modify or adjust actuarial methods, principles, standards, models, or output ranges found by the commission to be accurate or reliable in determining to determine hurricane loss factors used for use in a rate filing and in determining probable maximum loss levels for reinsurance costs included in a rate filing under s.
+627.062.
 Such findings and factors are admissible and relevant in consideration of a rate filing by the office or in any arbitration or administrative or judicial review only if the office and the consumer advocate appointed pursuant to s.
 627.0613 have access to all of the assumptions and factors that were used in developing the actuarial methods, principles, standards, models, or output ranges, and are not precluded from disclosing such information in a rate proceeding.
 In any rate hearing under s.
 120.57 or in any arbitration proceeding under s.
 627.062(6), the hearing officer, judge, or arbitration panel may determine whether the office and the consumer advocate were provided with access to all of the assumptions and factors that were used in developing the actuarial methods, principles, standards, models, or output ranges and to determine their admissibility.

-Section 10.
+Section 11.
 Subsection (1) of section 627.0629, Florida Statutes, is amended to read: